 Colonel Patricia Collins served in the U.S. Army as a Communications Officer from 1991-2015.
 In 2006, after returning from Iraq, she was struck by a car while bicycling to work.
 Her injury left her as a below knee amputee, but did not affect her military service.
 Upon rehabilitation, she continued to serve, including a deployment to Afghanistan and commanding a Signal Battalion.
 Collins concluded her military service in Washington, DC.

-Adjusting to life as an amputee was initially a challenge, but sports absolutely helped her regain her confidence.
+Adjusting to life as an amputee was initially a challenge, but sports absolutely helped Collins regain her confidence.
 She still participates in activities she did previously, but has found finding new ways to tackle wearing a prosthetic to be a relatively small price to pay to continue to be active.

+Collins currently serves as a Principal for the McChrystal Group in Alexandria, Virginia.
 She has a son, Gabriel, adopted from Guatemala.